CCsharkC/Process-Info-Sender/README.md

-Use the config files to configure the IP and Ports, both configs must match to communicate to each other Configs are by default set to local:host on the port 1024
+Use the config files to configure the IP and Ports, both configs must match to communicate to each other Configs are by default set to local:host on the port 1024 See the ps_collect libary for more information on logs